 EcoFlow surpasses the standard for warranties with over five years of coverage.
 Even more, a refund policy like EcoFlow’s 100-day offer is invaluable in case you decide to go back to manual mowing.

-If you’re in a residential area and noise is a concern, you should avoid petrol-powered lawn mowers.
+If you’re in a residential area and noise is a concern, you should avoid gas-powered lawn mowers.
 Most robotic mowers are relatively quiet, as they are battery-powered.

-However, some are louder than others—look for a device with a noise rating at or below 50 dB to avoid any complaints from the neighbours.
+However, some are louder than others—look for a device with a noise rating at or below 50 dB to avoid any complaints from the neighbors.

 Smart Features and More